hypertrack/ridesharing-android/README.md

  </a>
 </p>

+### Note

+Driver app tracks the driver.
+Location and motion permissions are necessary to be requested from the driver to track an order.

-## Architecture
+# Architecture review

 - The Driver App uses HyperTrack SDK ([iOS](https://github.com/hypertrack/quickstart-ios)/[Android](https://github.com/hypertrack/quickstart-android)) to send its location, name, and metadata to HyperTrack's servers
 - Driver and Rider Apps use HyperTrack Views SDK ([iOS](https://github.com/hypertrack/views-ios)/[Android](https://github.com/hypertrack/views-android)) to show the driver's current location and trip's route
 - Driver and Rider Apps are subscribed to [Firebase Cloud Firestore](https://firebase.google.com/docs/firestore) to sync users and orders between them
-- Firebase Cloud Functions react to the order status field in Cloud Firestore, create and complete trips using [HyperTrack Trips APIs](https://www.hypertrack.com/docs/guides/track-trips-with-destination), listen to [HyperTrack Webhooks](https://hypertrack.com/docs/references/#references-webhooks) and update the order status and trip fields with new results
+- Firebase Cloud Functions react to the order status field in Cloud Firestore, create and complete trips using [HyperTrack Trips APIs](https://www.hypertrack.com/docs/guides/track-trips-with-destination), listen to [HyperTrack Webhooks](https://www.hypertrack.com/docs/guides/track-trips-with-destination#get-trip-updates-on-webhooks) and update the order status and trip fields with new results

 ![Architecture](Images/ArchitectureUpdated.png)